jeanwsr/mokit-doc-mdbook/src/chap5-3.md

 (2) *silver*: SAPT2+/aug-cc-pVDZ;
 (3) *gold*: SAPT2+(3)\\( \delta\\)MP2/aug-cc-pVTZ.

 So far the open shell calculations have not been implemented for *silver* and *gold* level in PSI4 (it is OK for sSAPT0).
 Currently only the *bronze* level is supported in `frag_guess_wfn`. `{sapt}` or `{sapt,bronze}` in the Title Card line will be recognized as the *bronze* level.
-You are always recommended to use jun-cc-pVDZ unless there is some element which is out of the range of jun-cc-pVDZ.
+You are always recommended to use jun-cc-pVDZ unless there is some element which is out of the range of jun-cc-pVDZ (in that case def2TZVP is recommended).

 ## 5.3.6 Tricks for accelerations
 For some simple fragments (water molecules, organic ligands, etc), if you are sure that they have closed-shell wave function, you can append a character `r` after the Cartesian coordinates of any atom of the fragment.
 Again, taking the [Ti(H<sub>2</sub>O)<sub>6</sub>]<sup>3+</sup> cation as the example